OG-Hunter/seditiontracker.github.io-/docs/_suspects/damon-beckley.md

 perpwalk:
 quote: "If we're going to come back here and start a revolution and take all of these traitors out, which is what should be done, then we will!"
 title: Damon Beckley charged on January 16, 2021
-description: Click for latest case details.
-Suspects considered innocent until proven guilty.
+description: Convicted on February 23, 2023.
+Click for latest case details.
 author: seditiontrack
 layout: suspect
 published: true